innovationcore/HAVOC-TemiApp/README.md

 ### Package: `edu.uky.ai.havoc`

 - **MainActivity.java**
   - **Description**: The central orchestrator of the HAVOC application, managing the Android activity lifecycle and coordinating all core components.
 It initializes the Temi robot, sets up listeners for events (e.g., speech recognition, navigation, detection), and manages permissions.
-It also implements a periodic timer (`checkAndMoveTemi`) that evaluates the robot’s state, battery level, and time to trigger state transitions.
-The file handles user input, queues actions generated by the LLM, and ensures robust integration with the `ActionManager`, `Planner`, `StateManager`, and `WebRTCStreamingManager`.
+This is where both state transitions happen and where actions generated by the Planner LLM are executed.
+- **Config.java**
+  - **Description**: A static utility class responsible for loading and providing access to all application configurations.
+It reads key-value pairs from `config.properties` and also loads the raw text for system prompts from files within the `res/raw` directory.

 ### Package: `edu.uky.ai.havoc.statemachine`

 - **RogueTemiCore.java**
   - **Description**: Defines the core state machine logic for the robot, implemented as a finite state machine with six states.
-It provides methods for state transitions triggered by events (e.g., `timeBetween9amAnd5pm`, `personDetected`) and ensures the robot’s behavior is predictable and recoverable.
 This file was generated using the UMPLE modeling language and serves as the foundational state management logic.
 - **RogueTemiExtended.java**
   - **Description**: Extends `RogueTemiCore` to add Temi-specific functionality and UI updates, such as changing the robot’s face image based on its state and managing WebRTC streaming during patrols.
 It overrides key transition methods to include additional behavior, like initiating patrols or updating the UI.